AlborzB/hackathon-openai-9-27-25/docs/integration_testing.md

 - [ ] Frontend Contracts
   - [ ] Add example snapshot payloads in tests (for docs) for key events and endpoints.
-  - [ ] Document event type → UI category mapping and verify via assertions.
+  - [x] Document event type → UI category mapping and verify via assertions.
+(See `docs/frontend_contracts.md`)
-  - [ ] Recommend polling intervals and paging usage in docs with references to tested behavior.
+  - [x] Recommend polling intervals and paging usage in docs with references to tested behavior.
+(See `docs/frontend_contracts.md`)

 - [ ] Docs Sync
   - [x] Keep this file and `docs/multi_agent_orchestration.md` aligned as features land (SSE, pagination, orchestrator).
 (Updated for parser/orchestrator stub)